A little research goes a long way in identifying the best energy-efficient windows for your home.

 4. Look beyond the window

-Poorly installed windows won’t deliver the comfort or performance you paid for.
+Poorly installed vinyl windows won’t deliver the comfort or performance you paid for.

 But a reputable dealer – a licensed, insured company that sells and installs replacement windows – can help ensure your new energy-efficient windows deliver their full value.